 There’s no denying that Tamil Nadu occupies a distinctly unique place in India’s cultural identity and heritage.
 However, this southern jewel has long been overshadowed by its northern counterparts when it comes to tourism, thanks in part to its harsh summers.
-In recent years though, tourism in Tamil Nadu has reached new heights and the state was even featured in New York Times‘ 52 Places to Go list last year.
+In recent years though, tourism in Tamil Nadu has reached new heights and is considered as a popular destination in India.
+Culture Trip brings you the best to see and experience when in Tamil Nadu.

 With a great mix of ancient heritage, urban disposition, and natural beauty, Tamil Nadu has claimed its spot as one of India’s most-visited destinations.
 But if you’re still not convinced whether the area deserves your attention, here are some of the best reasons why it should!